HMS Seine (1798): British career

 The Royal Navy took Seine into service under an Admiralty order dated 14 September 1798.
 She then spent several months fitting out at Portsmouth for the sum of £14,755.
 She was re-rated as a 38-gun frigate and Milne commissioned her in November.

 On 13 February 1799 Seine captured Graff Bernstoff.
 Roughly a month later, on 18 March, Seine and Sea Gull recaptured Industry.
 That same day, in a probably related encounter, Seine was in sight when the hired armed brig Telegraph captured the French privateer Hirondelle in a notable action.

 In 1800 Seine was at West Africa before she sailed for Jamaica in July.
-On 20 August 1800 Seine attacked the French ship, Vengeance, which had just finished refitting at Curaçao.
-The vessels broke off action and Seine was unable to resume the engagement until 25 August.
+Around midnight 20/21 August 1800 Seine attacked the French ship, Vengeance, which had just finished repairing at Curaçao.
+The vessels broke off action and Seine was unable to resume the engagement until morning 21 August.
 Then, after an hour and a half of hard fighting, Seine captured the French frigate.
 Both ships had sustained heavy casualties; 13 crew were killed aboard the Seine, 29 were wounded, and the ship was cut up.
 However, Vengeance sustained worse; almost cut to pieces, many considered her beyond repair.
 Nevertheless Vengeance was repaired in Jamaica and taken into British service under her existing name.
 In 1847 the Admiralty authorized the issue of the Naval General Service Medal with clasp "Seine 20 Augt.
 1800" to all surviving claimants from this action.

 The naval historian William James subsequently exaggerated Vengeance's earlier engagement with Constellation in favour of the French.
 He declared that as Seine had done what Constellation could not, British naval forces were "more potent than American thunder".
 That said, Vengeance had been heavily armed with twenty-eight 18-pounder guns (main deck), sixteen 12-pounder guns and eight 42-pounder carronades (QD and Fc), brass swivel guns on the gunwales, with shifting guns on the main and quarter decks.

+On 22 December she reportedly impressed an American sailor off American ship "Two Brothers", after beating her Captain and tying him to the bowsprit.

 By March 1801 Seine was at Jamaica, as part of the fleet under Lord Hugh Seymour.
 She was then paid off in 1802.